SMART Goals: How to Write Simple And Effective Goals

 • What steps do I need to take to achieve this?

-Example: “I will allocate 2 hours a week to study and complete the advanced Excel course within the next 3 months.”
+Example: “I will allocate 2 hours a week to study.
+I will complete the advanced Excel course within the next 3 months.”

 4. Align the Goal with Relevance